imacfoan/DASS_DSM/docs/02-S02-overview.md

 ::: ilos
 **Learning Outcomes:**

 -   explain the relevance of the intercept;
 -   appreciate the impact of noise on coefficient estimates;
 -   produce and interpret diagnostic plots with base R;
--   apply non-linear transformations;
+-   include non-linear transformations and interactions;
 -   compare model fit;
 -   compute and interpret confidence intervals.
 :::

 **In this section, you will practice using the functions below.
 It is highly recommended that you explore these functions further using the Help tab in your RStudio console.**